 The Cost of Failure

 Be careful about choosing any program that lacks a clinical underpinning.
-An affordable boot camp is not so affordable if the program makes no long term changes.
-As you can see on the Summerland Camps website, we are proud of our motivating, positive, and scientifically based strategy for long lasting change.
+An affordable boot camp is not so affordable if the program makes no long-term changes.
+As you can see on the Summerland Camps website, we are proud of our motivating, positive, and scientifically based strategy for long-lasting change.
 The Summerland Camps strategy was developed by gathering scientific research on what works for troubled teens.
-A so-called affordable boot camp would not save families any money if the child returns home with no behavioral plan or aftercare program.
-You have to ask yourself, “If my child is going to be resistant to the program, and if there is no therapy component, how likely is it that the program will make any long term change?”
-At Summerland Camps we’ve put a ton of time and effort into this very issue.
-You cannot find a more positive or motivating therapy program, and we are so focused on outcomes are are giving away 90-days of aftercare for a limited time because we know aftercare is one of the most important components of effective programs like Summerland Camps.
+A so-called affordable boot camp would not save families any money if the child returns home with no behavioral plan.
+You have to ask yourself, “If my child is going to be resistant to the program, and if there is no therapy component, how likely is it that the program will make any long-term change?”
+At Summerland Camps, we’ve put a ton of time and effort into this very issue.
+You cannot find a more positive or motivating therapy program.

-At Summerland Camps we have developed an effective strategy to get our campers fully engaged quickly.
+At Summerland Camps, we have developed an effective strategy to get our campers fully engaged quickly.
 We are the best value in behavior change camps.
-We have camper participate in activities they will love- like engineering challenges, science projects, remote controlled drone flying, whitewater and caving, and so much more.
-Teams compete for awards they cherish.
-We get campers interacting and creating real relationship quickly.
-Consequently, if any feet dragging is going on, they get called out quickly.
-Licensed therapists also meet with campers individual to discuss any issues that come up during the camp process.
+We have campers participate in activities they will love- sports, water activities, swimming, golf, and so much more.
+We get campers interacting and creating real relationships quickly.
+Consequently, if any foot-dragging is going on, they get called out quickly.
+Behavior coaches also meet with campers individually to discuss any issues that come up during the camp process.

 We firmly believe that the best way to influence a teenager is through other teenagers.

-Through the interactions campers have with other campers – whether that’s as a result of the team building competitions or just having fun, we learn to interact and respond to one another in healthier, more pro-social ways.
+Through the interactions campers have with other campers – whether that’s as a result of the team-building competitions or just having fun, we learn to interact and respond to one another in healthier, more pro-social ways.
 The problem with outpatient behavior change is that it’s done after the fact.
-In our setting, when we see campers getting upset, frustrated, or just having a bad social interaction, we step in and do the work of behavior change in the moment.
+In our setting, when we see campers getting upset, frustrated, or just having a bad social interaction, we step in and do the work of behavior change at the moment.

 We are creating the experience of resolving negative feelings positively.
 For many campers, it will be the first time they’ve done this in a long time.
-Often the situation at home has just become to toxic- and we are locked into the same battles over and over- that the learning experience has to take place elsewhere.
+Often the situation at home has just become too toxic- and we are locked into the same battles over and over that the learning experience has to take place elsewhere.
 We can make that happen; it’s what we do.
-We are a best value behavior change camp providing corrective opportunities for change.
+We are the best value behavior change camp providing corrective opportunities for change.